Notre Dame de Tyre: History

-Next to the church was the building of the Armenian Prelature of Cyprus (1789) and kindergarten (1950), which was built on the site where the Shoushanian girls' school used to be (1902).
-Across the church, the children of landowner Artin Bey Melikian erected the Melikian Elementary School in 1921, while across the Prelature entrepreneur Dickran Ouzounian erected in 1938 the Ouzounian Elementary School in 1938; as of 1939, the buildings operated as a single school, under the name of Melikian-Ouzounian Elementary School.

-Next to Ouzounian was the Armenian Genocide Monument (1932), the second oldest of its kind around the world.
-Within the Armenian complex were several other auxiliary buildings, as well as the Melikian family mansion, believed to have been the original monastery building and it later on housed the Prelature.
-Across the Armenian compound was the Armenian Club (to the south) and the AGBU clubhouse (to the west).
-About 200 metres westwards was AYMA's clubhouse.

-Nicosia's Armenian Quarter was taken over by the TMT during the 1963–1964 inter-communal troubles.
-Between 1964–1974, the compound was used by the Turkish-Cypriot militia, whereas after the 1974 Turkish invasion it was used as barracks for Turkish soldiers.
+Nicosia's Armenian Quarter was taken over by the Turkish Resistance Organisation during the 1963–1964 inter-communal troubles.
+Between 1964 and 1974, the compound was used by the Turkish-Cypriot militia, whereas after the 1974 Turkish invasion it was used as barracks for Turkish soldiers.
 After the 1998 earthquake, the army left and Anatolian settlers moved in, until 2007.

-Architecture and Sepulchral Monuments
+Architecture and sepulchral monuments

 The existing building is gothic in style and consists of a square nave, with a semi-octagonal apse, cross vaults an arch covering the western part, a bell tower (built in 1860) and convent buildings to the north of the church.
 To the east of the nunnery buildings is the sarcophagus of Lady Dampierre, an Abbess of the nunnery.
 A number of tomb slabs in the floor of the church dating from the 14th and 15th centuries were noted in the nineteenth and early twentieth centuries, but these were lifted in the 1960s as a conservation measure and kept in the north porch.